 Course Rejuvenation Project

 We have started a major project to upgrade our course.
-Many improvements are planned and work has begun.
+Many improvements are being made as work has begun.
 Due to the amount of work planned the opening of the course this year will be delayed but it should be worth the wait.
-Improvements included are:
+Estimated re-opening is end of July.

 - Replace drainage culvert